 Students should contact our Registrar's Office in order to officially withdraw.
-The Registrar's Office will determine the student's withdrawal date based on their last date of attendance.
+The Registrar's Office will determine the student's withdrawal date based on their last date of attendance as determined by attendance records.
+Since the institution is not required to take attendance, in the case that the last date of attendance cannot be determined by attendance records then the withdrawal date will be based upon the earlier of the date the student begins the withdrawal process or the date that the student otherwise provides notification that they are withdrawing.